Train in a Top-Ranked Culinary Arts Program

 Westmoreland’s Culinary Arts program is nationally accredited and is designated as an Exemplary Program by the American Culinary Federation Education Foundation Accrediting Commission.
 This accreditation and designation assures the highest quality culinary education.

-- View Culinary Arts, AAS - Non-Apprenticeship Option in the College Catalog
+- View Culinary Arts, AAS in the College Catalog

-- View Culinary Arts, Diploma - Non-Apprenticeship Option in the College Catalog
+- View Culinary Arts, certificate in the College Catalog

 Graduates of this program can expect to function as cooks, sous chefs, personal chefs, executive chefs, sales representatives, culinary managers and culinary educators in restaurants, noncommercial facilities, schools/colleges and business operations.